naoko-portfolio/tcp-udp-socket-programming-cpp/README.md

 <img width="392" height="106" alt="6udp" src="https://github.com/user-attachments/assets/40e5f9c5-cea7-4f15-a1a9-383f0e5dfae3" />

-The server successfully received each request and returned the closest matching word to the client using UDP communication.
+The server successfully received each request and returned the closest matching word using UDP communication.

 ### UDP Request-Response Flow
+The diagram below shows how the client and server exchange a request and response using UDP.
 <img width="160" height="377" alt="7udp" src="https://github.com/user-attachments/assets/bb433b85-3ce2-40d0-a6df-608b4a9d0aca" />

 ## Question I had

 **What information allows the server to know where to send its reply?**

-The server knows where to send the response because recvfrom() receives the client's IP address and port number along with the message.
+`recvfrom()` provides the client's IP address, port number, and message.
+The server uses the IP address and port number to send the response back to the correct client.

 ## TCP Communication
-##### Converting UDP to TCP
+### Converting UDP to TCP

-To create the TCP version, I copied the UDP client-server project into a new project folder and renamed the UDP classes to TCP classes.
-This allowed me to keep the same project structure while modifying the socket type and communication flow for TCP.
+To create the TCP version, I copied the UDP client-server project into a new folder and renamed the UDP classes to TCP classes.
+I then modified the socket type and communication flow to use TCP instead of UDP.

 ### Modify the Client Code
-**Replace:**
+**Changes:**
 - socket(AF_INET, SOCK_DGRAM, 0); -> socket(AF_INET, SOCK_STREAM, 0);
 <img width="197" height="77" alt="8tcp" src="https://github.com/user-attachments/assets/bac8ea34-2f08-4d47-9ea9-8f2db424e00f" />